I've got background app refresh turned on, and I still have burned 2% of the battery in eight hours.

 Obamacare is not going to affect you.

-I will maintain to you Barack Obama would not have been re-elected had he not made that lie.
+I will maintain to you, Barack Obama would not have been re-elected had he not made that lie.

-I'm gonna play it for you.
+I'm going to play it for you.

 We've got a montage here of Obama promising you and you like your insurance, you can keep it.

-And addition to that, we've got Obama promising you that your premium would come down by $2,500 a year.
+In addition to that, we've got Obama promising you that your premium would come down by $2,500 a year.

 This takes a minute, 22 seconds to play.